-Acclaimed by the New York Times as, “a force to be reckoned with…” Miclen LaiPang started his first violin lesson at the age of three, inspired by the work of his brother, a violinist in the Malaysian Philharmonic Orchestra.
-By the age of 9, he went on to win numerous competitions, including the grand-prize of the Merit Award Competition for the University of Redlands, the ASTA Competition, and Redlands Bowl Young Artist Competition.
+Acclaimed by the New York Times as, “a force to be reckoned with…” Miclen LaiPang has earned global recognition as a soloist, chamber musician, and concertmaster.
+Miclen started his first violin lesson at the age of three, inspired by the work of his brother, a violinist in the Malaysian Philharmonic Orchestra.
+By the age of 9, he went on to win numerous competitions, including the grand-prize of the Merit Award Competition, the ASTA Competition, MTNA, and Redlands Bowl Young Artist Competition.
 Since then, Miclen has performed in over 40 countries and has won multiple awards.

-As an avid chamber and orchestral musician, he has participated in numerous programs including the New York String Orchestra Seminar, Young Musicians Foundation Orchestra, Laura Bossert and Terry King’s Lyricafest, and the Castleman Quartet Program.
-Other festivals he has appeared in include the Spectrum New Music Festival, Port City Music Festival, Montecito International Music Festival, and Boston Music Institute Masterclasses.
-This year, he will be participating in IMS Prussia Cove and Rome Chamber Music Festival.
+As an avid chamber and orchestral musician, he has participated in numerous programs including the New York String Orchestra Seminar, IMS Prussia Cove, Rome Chamber Music Festival, iPalpiti, Tanglewood, Young Musicians Foundation Debut Orchestra, Lyricafest, and the Castleman Quartet Program.
+Other festivals he has appeared in include the Verbier Academy, Spectrum New Music Festival, Port City Music Festival, Montecito International Music Festival, and Boston Music Institute Masterclasses.
 With a wide range of standard violin repertoire, he is also an advocate for the music of contemporary composers.
 He has performed and premiered pieces by Steve Reich, John Harbison, György Ligeti, Luciano Berio, Lansing McLoskey, Augusta Read Thomas, Christopher Theofanidis, and Thomas Sleeper.
 In addition to his classical career, Miclen has also enjoyed collaborations with artists such as Shelly Berg, James Newton Howard, Bruce Hornsby, Andy Farber, and Arturo Sandoval.